 Proposal Submission-Review Timeline

 Applications must be received by 5 p.m.
-PDT on December 16, 2024 and can be submitted to research@kidsbrainhealth.ca.
+PT on December 16, 2024 and can be submitted to research@kidsbrainhealth.ca.

 Late applications will not be considered.